PPL » Navigation » Distance on the Earth

 6.6 Distance on the Earth

-Distance on the Earth's surface may be expressed in one of the following three units:
+Distance on the Earth's surface may be expressed using one of three common units:

-Since navigation is greatly concerned with angular measurement of the Earth, and best used by a system based on the number 60, the Nautical Mile is selected over the Metre or Statute Mile.
+Because navigation is closely related to the angular measurement of the Earth, and traditionally uses a system based on the number 60, the Nautical Mile is preferred in aviation and marine navigation rather than the Statute Mile or Kilometre.

-It is appropriate therefore to define all 3 units.
+It is therefore appropriate to define all three units.

 6.6.2 Define: